keesschollaart81/AzureCostInsights.Marketplace/README.md

 Sensitive Azure Data (like names of Subscription/Resource-Group/Tags), your Cost data or identities/tokens never leave your Azure DevOps tenant!

+Of you want a fully self contained/isolated install with 0 external dependencies/requests, that is possible, please contact me (only paid customers).

 **Only the during preview period:** your Azure DevOps username (email) is included in the telemetry data.
 If unexpected errors show up in the logs, you might be contacted on why/how that happened.
 Preview ends ±feb 2019.

 Some requests are made to https://license.prd.azurecostinsights.com to validate your license.